 - Garlic: An item used in cemeteries to reveal to old men who will give Simon tools to use on his quest.
 It can also be used as a weapon.
 Purchased in Aljiba and Aldra, 2 pieces for 50 hearts.

-- Laurels: When you put these in your soup, it enhances the aroma.
-When used in a poisonous swamp, Simon briefly becomes immune to harm from enemies and atmosphere.
+- Laurels: When used in a poisonous swamp, Simon briefly becomes immune to harm from enemies and atmosphere.
 Can be purchased in many towns, and obtained in Laruba Mansion.

 - Magic Cross: An item Simon must possess (or "prosess") to enter Dracula's castle.
 Obtained after defeating the Weeping Mask in Laruba Mansion.